logan-markewich/finparse-pipeline/README.md

 # FinParse Pipeline

-A hands-on workshop where you build a financial document parsing, extraction, and review pipeline from scratch.
-You'll take real, intentionally difficult financial documents and turn them into structured, usable data using [LlamaParse](https://developers.llamaindex.ai/).
+A code-along workshop where you implement the core services of a financial document parsing, extraction, and review pipeline.
+The app scaffolding (routes, models, schemas, job queue) is pre-built — you fill in three service files that call [LlamaParse](https://developers.llamaindex.ai/) to turn real financial documents into structured, usable data.

 ## What You're Building